Dave864/A_star_search/README.md

 The program tells you if there is no solution.

 ## Known Bugs and Errors
-The program only handles the Uniform Cost Search heuristic.
-There are no options to choose any other heuristic.
+The Manhattan Distance heuristic is currently the same as the Uniform Cost Search.
 The program does not display the trace from the start state to the goal state if a solution is found.
 The program does not exit until a valid puzzle is entered, if you choose to enter a custom puzzle.
 The program has only been tested on the Linux operating system.
 The program may not work on other operating systems.